 -Reverend Diane Teichert

-This Sunday, June 23, 2013
+This Sunday, December 15, 2013

-Our Religious Exploration classes run September 16, 2012 through June 9, 2013.
+Our Religious Exploration classes run September 15, 2013 through June 8, 2014.
 Children and youth begin in the Meeting House with their families every Sunday.

 Together Time brings our whole congregation together for worship for the first fifteen minutes of service every Sunday.
 During this time, there is opening music, the welcome, chalice lighting, a hymn and a story, song, movement or meditation for all ages.
 Children and youth are then sung to the RE classes in the RE Building.
-On some Sundays, there is a special shared Childrenï¿½s Worship in the RE building, which takes the place of the regular RE classes.
+On some Sundays, there is a special shared Children's Worship in the RE building, which takes the place of the regular RE classes.